miali88/FlowonAI/trial_implementation_checklist.md

 ## User Interface Updates

 - [ ] **Dashboard Modifications:**
-  - [ ] Add trial status indicator in the dashboard
+  - [ ] Add trial status indicator in the side panel at the bottom
   - [ ] Display remaining trial days counter
   - [ ] Show minutes used/remaining visualization
   - [ ] Provide clear CTA for upgrading to paid plan